The focus of the Centre for Digital Trust and Society is on barriers to and enablers of trust in digital technologies.

 The Centre is led from Humanities and is situated within the Cathie Marsh Institute for Social Research.
 However, we bring together researchers from across the University and our six research clusters are led from Criminology, Politics, Social Statistics, Computer Science, Mathematics, and the Alliance Manchester Business School.

 We work with a wide and diverse range of external collaborators, including with colleagues in academic institutions in the UK and beyond, and with industry, regional and national government, civil society organisations, and the police.
-We are leading members of regional and national initiatives such as SPRITE+ (the national EPSRC Network plus for Security, Privacy, Identity and Trust in the Digital Economy), the GM CyberFoundry, and the Manchester Digital Innovation and Security Hub (DISH) and the ARM Centre of Excellence.
+We are leading members of regional and national initiatives such as SPRITE+ (the national EPSRC Network plus for Security, Privacy, Identity and Trust in the Digital Economy), the GM CyberFoundry, the Manchester Digital Innovation and Security Hub (DISH) and the ARM Centre of Excellence.